dnhsieh/shape_atrophy/README.md

 ## Layered shape evolution with PDE

-The file `./CUDA/compile.m` needs to be run for the first-time usage with `libDir` changed.
+The file `./CUDA/compile.m` needs to be run for the first-time usage with `libraryDir` changed.
 The result of `./demo/run_demo.m` is shown in the following figures, demonstrating the internal chemical propagation (in red) and the shape evolution affected by the chemical.

 </br>